Vishal-781/MS_Hackathon/README.md

 python3 train_model.py
 You can run model.py to train model OR you can use model.ipynb to run it on jupyter notebook.

-After this we have to run Flask API '\n'
+After this we have to run Flask API
-Running the Flask API

-use command :
+Running the Flask API use command :

 python3 main.py
 this will run api at http://127.0.0.1:5000/